makgyver/PRL/README.md

   * `GenRuleEqF`: like `GenRuleF`, but the only relation considered is the equality (`==`).

 * `feat_gen_params`: ordered list of parameters for the selected feature generator.
 For more details, please refer to the documentation of the generators;

+* `kernel_gen`: (Only for KPRL) it indicates which kernel generator will be used by KPRL.
+Kernel generators are implemented in the script `genK.py` and at the moment the following kernel generators scheme are implemented:
+  * `GenKList`: generates a kernel from the provided list of kernel functions, i.e., it randomly picks a kernel from the provided list;
+  * `GenHPK`: generates an homogeneous polynomial kernel function of one of the specified degrees;

+* `kernel_gen_params`: (Only for KPRL) ordered list of parameters for the selected kernel generator.
+For more details, please refer to the documentation of the generators;
 * `pref_generator`: it indicated which preference generator will be used by PRL.
 The possible preference generation schemes are:
   * `macro`: a macro preference describes preferences like y_i is preferred to `y_j` for the instance `x_i`, where `(x_i, y_i) in X x Y`, while `(x_i, y_j) not in X x Y`.
 This kind of preferences are suitable for label ranking tasks;